Sara Underwood Goes Braless Under Plunging Romper For New Instagram Update

 Making our way back home, and the landscape is getting greener!
 This was @jacobwitzling cabin that he was building when I met him.
 2 years ago I traveled north to take photos with it, and the rest is history.
 It’s nice to revisit it today and relive those precious memories ❤️ sexy little romper from @revolve #revolveme

-The 2007 Playboy Playmate of the year styled her blonde tresses with her signature bangs swept to the sides while the rest of her hair is pulled back into two side buns.
+The 2007 Playmate of the Year styled her blond tresses with her signature bangs swept to the sides while the rest of her hair is pulled back into two side buns.

 In the photo, the model is looking down as she appears to kick the leaves on the ground, striking a fun pose that highlights her playful personality.

 Since going live, the post — which Underwood shared with her 9.2 million Instagram followers — had garnered more than 11,100 likes in under 20 minutes of being posted, as of the time of this writing.
-The same short minutes also managed to bring in upwards of 60 comments, which are bound to keep coming as the day progresses.
+The same short time frame also managed to bring in upwards of 60 comments, which are bound to keep coming as the day progresses.

 Users of the social media app who are fans of the blonde bombshell and her adventures flocked to the comments section to gush over her beauty and to share their admiration for her.